Cauliflower

 USDA Planting Zone: 3–9

-Special Notes: The color intensifies with exposure to sunlight.
-It retains its purple hue when cooked, adding visual appeal to dishes.
+Special Notes: Color intensifies with sun exposure and often holds its purple hue when cooked, adding strong visual appeal to dishes.

 Snow Crown